hanrichard/Notebook/aws/aws learning doc/database.md

 - INCORRECT: “Vertical scaling for read and write by using Transfer Acceleration” is incorrect.
 Transfer Acceleration is a feature of S3 for fast uploads of objects.

 - You can create a read replica as a Multi-AZ DB instance.
 Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica.
 Creating your read replica as a Multi-AZ DB instance is independent of whether the source database is a Multi-AZ DB instance.

+- The requests will be throttled, and fail with an HTTP 400 code (Bad Request) and a ProvisionedThroughputExceededException